Knowledge Base

 Filter Programmes

-All menus allow you to filter programmes by Subtitles, Audio Description or Sign Language.
-The current filter status is displayed on-screen alongside a hint to press to show filter options.
-By default, filters are cleared after the short-model enters standby.
-To change this, press HOME and go to: Settings > Menu Preferences > Clear Filters Automatically.
+All menus let you filter programmes by Subtitles, Audio Description or Sign Language.
+The current filter status is shown on screen, alongside a prompt to press to view the filter options.

 Subtitles & Audio Description